adambard/learnxinyminutes-docs/nim.html.markdown

 # static typing powerful and useful.

 type
-  Name = string # A type alias gives you a new type that is interchangable Age = int     # with the old type but is more descriptive.
+  Name = string # A type alias gives you a new type that is interchangeable Age = int     # with the old type but is more descriptive.
   Person = tuple[name: Name, age: Age] # Define data structures too.
   AnotherSyntax = tuple